alec-borman/TenutoNotationLanguage/README.md

-Here is the ultimate, finalized `README.md` for Tenuto 3.0, preserving your brilliant Mermaid diagram tagline and integrating the full architectural scope of the new specification.

-***

 # Tenuto 3.0: The Universal Language for Music and Audio

 **What HTML did for documents and Mermaid did for diagrams, Tenuto does for music.**